[MENU]

 CE (1-24 hrs.)
 CE (25-50 hrs.)
 CE (51+ hrs.)

-Due to market price fluctuation, "Total Cost" does not include books, lab fee, supplies, or uniforms.
+Due to market price fluctuation, the cost does not include books, lab fee(s), supplies, or uniforms.

 EMR EMT AEMT Paramedic